Consumer council opens inquiry on Blue Band ‘spread for bread’ controversy — Nigeria Today

 Consumer council opens inquiry on Blue Band ‘spread for bread’ controversy

+“The specific emulsifying agent and amount used, largely depends on many factors, including shelf life, storage, handling and climatic conditions in order to prevent microbial activity,’’ he explained.

+He said Unilever already issued a statement to address public concern by differentiating Blue Band “Spread for Bread” product, explaining the purposes of the two different products.

-The post Consumer council opens inquiry on Blue Band ‘spread for bread’ controversy appeared first on Premium Times Nigeria.
+The post Consumer council opens inquiry on Blue Band ‘spread for bread’ controversy appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share